rpryzant/code-doodles/notes/stats/mixed_effects_regression.md

 1) There's the stuff we understand in a systematic way.
 This is the `X_i's`, aka the features/covariates.
 Our data consists of this information.
 2) There's the stuff we don't understand.
 For the linear model above, we lump all of this into the random `error` term.

-Before we leave linear models we observe that the covariates have a "fixed" effect on `Y`, that is, regaurdless of the example we pick, `X_1` will act on `Y` the same way.
+Before we leave linear models we observe that the covariates have a "fixed" effect on `Y`, that is, regaurdless of the data point we pick, `X_1` will be affecting `Y` in the same way.
 It's effect on the explanitory variable is **fixed**.

 ### Mixed models, random effects